Lesterpaintstheworld/terminal-velocity/research_topics_initial.md

 ## Introduction
 This document outlines the key research topics identified for the "Terminal Velocity" project, focusing on Universal Basic Compute (UBC) systems and AI economic principles.

+## Introduction
+This document outlines the key research topics identified for the "Terminal Velocity" project, focusing on Universal Basic Compute (UBC) systems and AI economic principles.

 ## Identified Research Topics

 1. **Universal Basic Compute (UBC) Framework**: